emmachalupka/emmachalupka/README.md

 ### Hi there 👋

+---

-### I'm a Chemical Engineering Student with an interest in expanding my coding knowledge
+### I'm a Chemical Engineering Student looking to expand my coding knowledge

+---

 ### Check out some of my projects!
 <!--